jasontoups-dfinity/react-playground/memory-bank/activeContext.md

 - **2025-05-21**: Fixed text wrapping in ProjectButton by adding whitespace-normal to description paragraph
 - **2025-05-21**: Updated ProjectButton text alignment to be left-aligned for better readability
 - **2025-05-21**: Implemented page width control feature for responsive design testing with layout selector in header
+- **2025-05-21**: Enhanced visual distinction between layout and browser width with ContentContainer component and width indicator

 ## Implemented Feature: Page Width Control